secure73/MicrosPy/DOCUMENTATION.md

 > - Database operations and ORM concepts
 > - Basic MVC architecture implementation

+> ⚠️ **Framework Independence Warning**: This is a custom framework with its own patterns and architecture.
+Do NOT mix it with Flask, Django, FastAPI or other web frameworks as this will cause conflicts and errors.
+All code should use only the classes and patterns defined within this framework.

 > ⚠️ **Security Warning**: This framework has **minimal security implementations** and should never be used in production environments.
 It lacks:
 > - Proper authentication and authorization
 > - Input sanitization